unmojang/drasl/doc/recipes.md

 - **Minecraft servers _must_ set `enforce-secure-profile=false` in `server.properties`. (`FallbackAPIServers`).**
 - Allow users to authenticate with either an Ely.by account or a Blessing Skin account (`[[FallbackAPIServers]]`)
 - Players logged in with Ely.by unfortunately won't see the skins of players logged in with Blessing Skin, and vice versa.
 You might be able to fix that by using [CustomSkinLoader](https://github.com/xfl03/MCCustomSkinLoader) to have the clients load skins through Drasl.
-- Registration is disabled (`RegistrationUsernamePassword.NewPlayer.Allow`)
+- Registration is disabled (`RegistrationUsernamePassword.CreateNewPlayer.Allow`)
 - **Warning**: Fallback API Servers are tried in the order they are listed in the config file.
 A malicious user may be able to impersonate a user on the second-listed Fallback API Server by making an account on the first-listed Fallback API Server with the same username (or possibly even the same UUID).

 <details>